linaori/wow-elvui-name-shortener-tag/README.md

-# wow-elvui-name-shortener-tag
+# ElvUI Name Shortener Tag
-Provides an extra tag with options to shorten names

-This ElvUI tag is designed to shorten names when needed, while also keeping it as readable and elaborate as possible.
+Provides an extra ElvUI tag with options to shorten names when needed, while also keeping it as readable and elaborate as possible.

-This is the ElvUI tag counterpart for: https://wago.io/name-shortener-for-plater
+This is the ElvUI tag counterpart for the Plater mod: https://wago.io/name-shortener-for-plater

 ### Available Tags